Virtual indoor cycling has exploded in popularity. Covid-19 gym shutdowns have people scrambling for home exercise options.

 For me, Zwift is the virtual indoor cycling app of choice.
 I can jump into any of several different routes depending on how I’m feeling.
 Maybe I want to do a big elevation day, or maybe I just want to go for a quick light recovery spin.

 Zwift also has a selection of races throughout the day, every day.
 This is one of the best specific options on this app: being able to participate in virtual bike races!
 The level of engagement and fun is as good as it get on bike apps and is a great way to motivate yourself to push it through sprint races, or plan your surges over longer distance races.
+If you want to read more, check out Is Zwift Worth It?

 So, depending o your end goals, there are several high quality apps to choose from.
 They all work extremely well with smart bike trainers.